Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMessageBox-c.rst

 When an escape button can't be determined using these rules, pressing Esc has no effect.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QDialogButtonBox`, `Standard Dialogs Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-standarddialogs-example.html>`_, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QDialogButtonBox`, `Standard Dialogs Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-standarddialogs-example.html>`_.